insilica/gdc-spark-gitbook/1_gdc/2_a_client.md

 `librarydependencies += "co.insilica" %% "gdc-core" % "0.1.3"`

-The GDC-core client is in active development.
-Much of the more advanced capabilities is incomplete and we will be focusing on two main functions.

 ## A GDC Context
   GDC-Core allows developers to create a gdc context.
 To create the default gdc context we call `co.insilica.gdc.GDCContext.default`